symverse-lab/V3/docs/transaction-spec.md

 | `CreateLink` | `CitizenOpCreateSponsor` | target Nick | unused | unused | Create a Link to the target Citizen |
 | `DeleteLink` | `CitizenOpDeleteSponsor` | target Nick | unused | unused | Delete a Link to the target Citizen |

-`Sponsor` is reserved by the current policy.
+`Link` is reserved by the current policy.
 Link creation and deletion use the payload field:

 ```text
 Nick
 ```

-rather than a direct Sponsor address.
+rather than a direct Link address.

 ---